MissingCore/Music/docs/customizations.md

 ## Custom Themes

 You can customize the theme the app uses (light/dark/system).
-As of `v3.1.0`, you can create your own theme manually in the app or by importing a `.txt` or .`json` file with the structure below.
+As of `v3.1.0`, you can create your own theme manually in the app or by importing a `.txt` or `.json` file with the structure below.
 These themes can also be exported (as a `.json` file), allowing you to share them with others.

 > [!IMPORTANT]
 > We only support 3/6-digit Hex color codes (ie: no opacity).